Training Course

 • S-190 – Introduction to Wildland Fire Behavior

-• An eight-hour hands-on field exercise.
+• An 8 hour hands-on field exercise.
 This hands-on field exercise gives entry-level students the skills and confidence needed to safely perform their assigned job duties.
 The exercise includes: Portable pump and hose lay use, fire shelter deployment, handline construction, weather observation.

 Individuals must attend all five days of the training and successfully pass the written exams to receive certification as an entry-level wildland firefighter.